Kawartha Highlands Provincial Park: Geography

+Recreation

 The park officially became operational in May 2011 and ministry permits for camping and parking are now required.
 Campsites are designated and provided with picnic tables, fire rings and thunder boxes.
 Official Ontario Parks maps indicate the park boundaries and exclude small tracts of land which contain pre-existing cottages.
 Additionally, some cottages on Serpentine and Copper Lakes remain without owning land and continue to use motor boats.